Articles of Association of Norway’s Performing Rights Society (TONO)

 Article 19 Right to raise issues at the annual meeting

-A member is entitled to have issues raised at the annual meeting.
+A unit holder is entitled to have issues raised at the annual meeting.
 Any issues must be reported to the Board in writing in such good time that they may be included in the notice.
-If the notice has already been sent, a new notice must be sent if it may be received by the members at least one week before the meeting is to be held.
+If the notice has already been sent, a new notice must be sent if it may be received by the unit holders at least one week before the meeting is to be held.

 Article 20 Opening the meeting.
 The chair of the meeting